alexanderlim9/portfolio-2021.12/README.md

 View the site at [alexanderlim.io](https://alexanderlim.io/).
 ## About this project

-I built this site using [Puppy](https://github.com/Upstatement/puppy) 🐶, Upstatement's starter kit for [rapid prototyping](https://upstatement.com/blog/hello-puppy/).
-It's pretty simple, overall.
-It uses Twig for templating and takes care of build, browser, formatting and other environment settings that we love to deal with.
+Most of the work for this site was completed in 2020 using using [Puppy](https://github.com/Upstatement/puppy) 🐶, Upstatement's starter kit for [rapid prototyping](https://upstatement.com/blog/hello-puppy/).
+At the core, I wanted a simple, no-fuss, no-frills set up to get building quickly.
+It's a static site using [Twig](https://twig.symfony.com/) for templating and [Netlify](https://www.netlify.com/) for hosting.

-I love working on my portfolio, and it's evolved so much over the years — always serving as a playground for my design and dev chops while helping me reflect on my career and accomplishments.
-Yet, I have a tendency to blow it up and start over often (I think it's fun), but here's where it's at right now.

-My love for typography and printing influenced this design and influences much of my work in general.
-I think constraints imposed by print and digital design complement each other in lovely ways, and I tried to play with them a bit here.
+In 2021, I've mainly applied a fresh coat of paint to the styles to reflect a more refined approach to colour and where my current tastes are at.

-Finally, I'm working to detail more about the process behind my featured projects and rethinking how I want to utilize case studies.
-Check back for updates!
+On my to do list still is adding more detail about the process behind some featured projects and rethinking how I want to utilise case studies.
+Check back for updates :)

 ---